 Driving and Parking

 Campground speed limit is 15 mph.
 Vehicles are to be parked on the pavement of an assigned site or in designated parking areas.
-No more than two vehicles may be parked in each site (i.e., trailer and car, two cars, two motorcycles).
+Most tent sites are limited to one vehicle, while some RV sites have a maximun of two vehicles (i.e., trailer and car, two cars, two motorcycles).
 Bicycles, motorcycles, mopeds, all-terrain vehicles, and other forms of motorized vehicles are not permitted on hiking trails.
 With the exception of mopeds, all motorized vehicles operated on public roads must be properly registered and the operators licensed in accordance with state laws.

 All food, coolers, equipment used to cook or store food, and anything that may smell like food (such as toothpaste) must be stored in a closed vehicle or a camping unit made of solid, non-pliable material.
-Food may also be stores in food lockers provided in some campgrounds.
+Use provided food lockers where installed.

 Wood gathering for use in park campgrounds is limited to dead material on the ground lying no more than 100 yards from the camp or picnic site.